 They are considered the ideal climbing plants for shade.
 If well-maintained and taken care of, the Bougainvillea can be one of the brightest and striking plants in your garden.
 They put on a real show when grown in full sun!

 It’s most preferred by garden lovers because of its pest and disease resistant qualities.

-Whether planted in a small container or left to climb on a fence or garden trellis, Bougainvillea plant will spread with full stylishness overflowing your arches and trellis.
+Whether planted in a small container or left to climb on a wire fencing or garden trellis, Bougainvillea plant will spread with full stylishness overflowing your arches and trellises.

 They grow well in climates of Florida and California.
 They don’t thrive in excess rainfall and cold weather.
 Their ideal growing season in America is spring through fall.

 The Blue Moon Wisteria blooms vigorously in spring in shades of red, purple, blue, and white color.
 It can reach a height of up 15-29 ft and spread to a width of 4-8ft.